 The university is Utah’s flagship public educational institution, and its graduates are sought-after by employers for their marketable skills, excellent work ethics, and professional potential.
 Its online BSW program consists of 48 credits of core courses and an in-person internship, making it a hybrid program.

-The general coursework includes psychology, sociology, and US national government.
+The general coursework includes psychology, sociology, and the US national government.
 The core courses are more challenging but doable, and these include Human Behavior and the Social Environment, Applied Social Work Statistics, and Social Diversity and Cultural Understanding.
 Students must maintain at least a 2.35 GPA in general education courses.

 The fairly competitive program only accepts a limited number of students.
 This means students will benefit from the small class sizes and more attention.
 Graduates find work within a short time, too.